-Some learning providers offer places on learning courses at any time during the year, as long as the provider has space on the course.
-It is worth bearing this in mind if your plans do not turn out quite as you had hoped, or if you need to change your direction mid-year.
+Some learning providers offer places on learning courses at any time during the year, as long as there is space on the course.
+It is worth bearing this in mind if your plans do not turn out as you had hoped, or if you need to change your direction mid-year.